howieliang/LibSVM4Processing/README.md

 Input: Labelled data formed by Click and Drag the mouse cursor on the canvas.
 Output: A Linear- or RBF-Kernel SVM model with the best parameters in grid search.

-A Tool for generating CSV file is also provided
+Tools for generating CSV file is also provided
 - CSV generator
 Input: Labelled data formed by Click and Drag the mouse cursor on the canvas.
 Output: A CSV file contains all the mouse position with label.